Frequently Asked Questions

 When do I receive my room number and keys?

 Watch your Redlands email box and your class Facebook page for information about the day you can move in.
-You will receive instructions as to when and where you should go for checking into your residence hall.
+You will receive instructions as to when and where you should go to check into your residence hall.
 At your hall you will receive two keys, one for your room door and another for the exterior doors of the residence hall.
-Please report any lost or stolen keys immediately to your residence life staff.
+Please report any lost or stolen keys immediately to your Residence Life and Housing staff.

 When do I find out my mailbox number?